Uriah Heep (band): Farewell tour (2024–present)

 On 19 September 2024, Uriah Heep announced that they would be embarking on a farewell tour, titled The Magician's Farewell, in celebration of their 55th anniversary.
 The tour started on 19 February 2025 in Birmingham Symphony Hall and is expected to last for two years.
 Guitarist Mick Box stated that the band "intend[ed] to play as many places as possible."

 The tour has been widely marketed as a farewell tour.
 However, in his monologue in Haapsalu, Estonia, on 30 August 2025, the singer Bernie Shaw said: "I would like to correct a possible misconception about this tour we are on.
 This is by no means our final tour.
 The name of this tour is 'The Magicians Farewell', but it is just the name of the tour.
 Make no mistake; we are not going anywhere.
 There are still records to be made and concerts to be played."
+However, Box had previously stated in a 2024 interview with Planet Rock, "and then once we've done that (the tour), we'll still be doing festivals, and weekend work, and stuff like that, but the long, arduous tours, we're not going to do anymore", citing problems with getting equipment and other gear from one venue to another, bus prices, and constant plane cancellations.

+During some European shows in early 2026, Box was sidelined from the group due to health issues, with guitarist Sam Wood playing in his stead.
+These are the first Uriah Heep shows he has missed since the band's formation.

 Musical style and influence

 Uriah Heep's music has predominantly been described by critics and journalists as hard rock, progressive rock and heavy metal, with influences from acid rock, blues, and folk.
 Uriah Heep's distinctive features have always included a massive keyboard sound, strong vocal harmonies and (in the early years) David Byron's quasi-operatic vocals.
 In a 2018 interview, guitarist Mick Box cited "five-part vocal harmonies, Hammond organ and wah-wah guitar" as the main elements of the band's sound.

-Uriah Heep have been cited as an influence by numerous acts, including Iron Maiden, Queen, Accept, Ghost, Fates Warning, Sodom, Death, Dio, King Diamond, Avenged Sevenfold, Krokus, Demons & Wizards (who were named after the band's album with the same name), Axel Rudi Pell and Fifth Angel.
+Uriah Heep have been cited as an influence by numerous acts, including Iron Maiden, Queen, Accept, Ghost, Fates Warning, Sodom, Death, Winger, Dio, King Diamond, Avenged Sevenfold, Krokus, Demons & Wizards (who were named after the band's album with the same name), Axel Rudi Pell and Fifth Angel.